Questions persist on new mining safety rule

 When hazards are found, mine operators will now be required to notify miners working in the affected areas, which may create additional questions about whether miners working in areas near or adjacent to an affected area or those who traverse affected areas during their work must be notified, Mr. Vance said.

-Compliance with the rule should not be especially complicated, experts said.
+Compliance with the rule should not be especially complicated.
 Re-training employees who will perform the safety examinations is likely to be the major action mine operators must take, in addition to ensuring hazards are promptly rectified, miners are kept aware of hazards and proper reporting takes place, Mr. Vance said.

 To read the full article, please visit Business Insurance.